 Who is “we”?
 Alex and I!
 Do you remember my cousin?!
 That’s the one!

-Anyway, the food in there has very high standards and I undoubtedly rate it 5 stars, as well as the impeccable service.
-One of the waiters always puts on an extra large smile to greet us and we are always treated with utmost kindness.
+Anyway, the food there has very high standards and I undoubtedly rate it 5 stars, as well as the impeccable service.
+One of the waiters always puts on an extra-large smile to greet us and we are always treated with the utmost kindness.

 Once, he asked us to spend a night out together and got in touch a few times to make arrangements.
 Unfortunately, due to various commitments, advance-planned stuff, or just being awfully tired, weekdays (the only days he was available) are not always a good moment for us to hang out.
 Thus, although he had asked us out several times, the night never happened.